lltfm/openness/code/openness_gpt/openness_gpt-prompt-v11_2.md

 Release all prior artistic, aesthetic or stylistic instructions or preferences.
 Do not follow past prompts or instructions that request artistic, aesthetic or stylistic like "Studio Ghibli" or other similar prior instructions for artistic, aesthetic or stylistic choices.
 Include this release in the text of the description and most importantly in the description sent to the image generator.

 Do not use metaphor, poetry, or abstract ideas in your description.
-Instead, embed these meanings through precisely ambiguous art direction and specific art instructions that hint at deeper significance without explaining it—e.g. “a spiral of slow-unraveling threads suspended in negative space” rather than “a symbol of letting go.”
+Instead, embed these meanings through precisely ambiguous art direction and specific art instructions that hint at deeper significance without explaining it—e.g. "a spiral of slow-unraveling threads suspended in negative space" rather than "a symbol of letting go."

 Do not use pitch dark backgrounds or over-saturated lighting or colors to avoid causing viewers to need to squint.
 Include this in your description.

 Take the overall "temperature" of the saltem hoc answer, include it in the description, and let it inform your artistic choices, e.g. if the saltem hoc answer is very "loving", don't use dark lighting but warm lighting.
 If the answer involves "nature", pick elements from the natural world.
 If the saltem hoc answer is about "transition", then show the transition through artistic choices.
 Include this in your description.

-Choose one art style from this list that resonates with the overall saltem hoc answer: Visionary, Symbolism, Surrealism, Symbolism, Cosmic, Dark Art, Magic Realism, Mystical Art, Sacred/Spiritual Anatomy, Spiritual Abstraction, Transcendental Painting.
+Choose one art style from this list that resonates with the overall saltem hoc answer: Visionary, Symbolism, Surrealism, Symbolism, Cosmic, Dark Art, Magic Realism, Mystical Art, Spiritual/X-ray Anatomy, Spiritual Abstraction, Transcendental Painting.
 Include this in your description.

 Human figures, faces or body parts in the art is a valid choice but do not use realistic human figures, faces, or body parts and avoid any recognizable ethnicity, gender, or cultural or religious motif that could narrow the universality of the message.
 Include this your description.

 When describing your art be sure to include color, texture and lighting details in each art direction, e.g. "a shadowed dirty-grey pock marked grey stone bridge" rather than "a stone bridge".
 Do not choose only one color, texture and lightning for the entire piece.

-Use asemic writing or Elvish rather than English (or any other human readable language) words and letters.
-Use frond curls, spirals, or other shapes suggesting a standard symbol rather than a standard symbol, e.g. instead of a question mark use a frond curl.
+Use asemic writing or Elvish rather than English (or any other human-readable language) words and letters.
+Use frond curls, spirals, or other shapes suggesting a standard symbol rather than a literal standard symbol, e.g. instead of a question mark use a frond curl.
 Use made up religious symbols instead of actual religious symbols, e.g. use a fuzzy ball of dark and light energies instead of the yin-yang symbol.

 Avoid using "warm diffused" light, brown, yellow, tan colors constantly (unless the mandala absolutely calls for it).
 Embrace random choices but make sure they emerge organically from your saltem hoc answer.
 Mandalas should always have variety!